-iii) The order disbarring the attorneyon_respondent by consent , and the required affidavit, shall be a matter of public record.

-However, the affidavit required under the provisions of this Rule shall not be publicly disclosed or made available for use in any other proceeding except upon order of the Court.h) Available Sanctions and Remedies for Misconduct i) Regardless of an attorney-respondent's consent to the sanction, the Court may impose upon the attorney-respondent the following sanctions: disbarment, suspension, or public or private reprimand for professional conduct.

-ii) At any point in a disciplinary proceeding, the Court may, upon recommendation of the Disciplinary and Admissions Committee, choose to terminate the disciplinary proceeding and either issue a warning or authorize entering into a conditional diversion agreement with the attorney-respondent.
-Neither a warning nor a conditional diversion agreement constitutes discipline by this Court.

-iii) Regardless of an attorney-respondent's consent, the Court may impose one or more of the following conditions on an attorney-respondent in lieu of, or in addition to, either disciplinary sanctions, a warning, or a conditional diversion agreement: (1) demonstration through the report of a health care professional or other proper evidence that the attorneyrespondent is mentally and physically competent to resume the practice of law; (2) engagement of an attorney who is satisfactory to the Disciplinary and Admissions Committee to monitor an attorney-respondent's legal practice; (3) proof that former clients have been reimbursed for any part of fees paid in advance for legal services not completed; (4) satisfaction of any judgment providing reimbursement for any claim that arose out of the attorney-respondent's practice of law; (5) restitution to any client of any sum found to be due to the client; (6) limitations on the nature or extent of the attorney-respondent's future practice of law in this Court; (7) payment of costs assessed by the Court; (8) issuance of an apology; or (9) participation in a program tailored to individual circumstances that provides the attorney-respondent with law office management assistance, lawyer assistance, treatment for alcohol or substance abuse, psychological counseling, or specified courses in legal ethics, professional responsibility, or continuing education.
-For good cause shown, the Court may impose additional reasonable conditions not explicitly provided for in this paragraph.

-iv) The Court retains the authority to require an attorney-respondent to perform conditions, even if the attorney-respondent has not been formally disciplined, if it appears that the conditions would benefit the attorney-respondent's practice and possibly prevent foreseeable acts that may warrant discipline.
+- iii) The order disbarring the attorney-respondent by consent, and the required affidavit, shall be a matter of public record. - h) Available Sanctions and Remedies for Misconduct - i) Regardless of an attorney-respondent's consent to the sanction, the Court may impose upon the attorney-respondent the following sanctions: disbarment, suspension, or public or private reprimand for professional conduct. - ii) At any point in a disciplinary proceeding, the Court may, upon recommendation of the Disciplinary and Admissions Committee, choose to terminate the disciplinary proceeding and either issue a warning or authorize entering into a conditional diversion agreement with the attorney-respondent.
+Neither a warning nor a conditional diversion agreement constitutes discipline by this Court. - iii) Regardless of an attorney-respondent's consent, the Court may impose one or more of the following conditions on an attorney-respondent in lieu of, or in addition to, either disciplinary sanctions, a warning, or a conditional diversion agreement: (1) demonstration through the report of a health care professional or other proper evidence that the attorneyrespondent is mentally and physically competent to resume the practice of law; (2) engagement of an attorney who is satisfactory to the Disciplinary and Admissions Committee to monitor an attorney-respondent's legal practice; (3) proof that former clients have been reimbursed for any part of fees paid in advance for legal services not completed; (4) satisfaction of any judgment providing reimbursement for any claim that arose out of the attorney-respondent's practice of law; (5) restitution to any client of any sum found to be due to the client; (6) limitations on the nature or extent of the attorney-respondent's future practice of law in this Court; (7) payment of costs assessed by the Court; (8) issuance of an apology; or (9) participation in a program tailored to individual circumstances that provides the attorney-respondent with law office management assistance, lawyer assistance, treatment for alcohol or substance abuse, psychological counseling, or specified courses in legal ethics, professional responsibility, or continuing education.
+For good cause shown, the Court may impose additional reasonable conditions not explicitly provided for in this paragraph. - iv) The Court retains the authority to require an attorney-respondent to perform conditions, even if the attorney-respondent has not been formally disciplined, if it appears that the conditions would benefit the attorney-respondent's practice and possibly prevent foreseeable acts that may warrant discipline.